niharshah/AIScientistPitfalls/README.md

 ## Overview

-This repository accompanies the paper [The More You Automate, the Less You See: Hidden Pitfalls of AI Scientist Systems](https://arxiv.org/abs/2509.08713) and aims to provide a structured framework for detecting and mitigating common failure modes in AI-driven scientific discovery.
-As AI systems increasingly take on roles traditionally held by human researchers—such as hypothesis generation, experimentation, and interpretation—it becomes critical to understand where and how these systems can go wrong.
+This repository accompanies the paper [The More You Automate, the Less You See: Hidden Pitfalls of AI Scientist Systems](https://arxiv.org/abs/2509.08713) and aims to provide a empirical framework for detecting common failure modes in AI-driven scientific discovery, including inappropriate benchmark selection, metric misuse, data leakage, post-hoc selection bias.
+As AI systems increasingly take on roles traditionally held by human researchers such as hypothesis generation, experimentation, and paper writing, it becomes critical to understand where and how these systems can go wrong.

 ## Repository Structure